lwjohnst86/analyzing-cohorts-course/chapter2.md

 ---

-## How do the transformations change the distributions?
+## How does the distribution change?

 ```yaml
 type: TabExercise